Celestron StarSense Explorer: 8 Models Compared (2023)

 Celestron Starsense Explorer 8″ Dobsonian

-Brand new in 2022 are the two new Dobsonians in the range – this Starsense Explorer 8-inch Dobsonian, and the 10-inch version covered below.
+There are three Dobsonians in the range – this Starsense Explorer 8-inch Dobsonian, and the 10-inch and 12-inch versions covered below.

 In short, this is a brilliant telescope for viewing the night sky.
 The 8-inch aperture is huge and will provide few limitations to what you can see.